noctherion/Cryptocurrency-Price-Prediction/README.md

 # Cryptocurrency-Price-Prediction
-Develop a predictive model using machine learning techniques to forecast cryptocurrency prices...
+Develop a predictive model using machine learning techniques to forecast cryptocurrency prices.

 Building a cryptocurrency price prediction model is a complex and data-intensive task.
 It requires expertise in data analysis, machine learning, and financial modeling.
 Below, I'll provide a simplified and high-level example of how you can approach this task using Python and some common libraries.
 Please note that this is a basic example, and for accurate and reliable price predictions, a more sophisticated model and extensive data analysis would be required.